QuentinRougemont/gatk_haplotype/gatk4/Readme.md

 # GATK4

- * scripts for gatk4.1 do not work with the v3 since the syntax has been changed
+ * scripts for gatk. tested on v4.1.0 v4.1.2.0 v4.1.9.0 and v4.2.2.0 do not work with the v3 since the syntax has been changed
  * One additional step is required that was not present in V3, the scripts `01_scripts/12_CombineGVCF.sh` implements the "CombineGVCF" option not required in the v3
+ * Alternatively to CombineGVCF you can use genomicDBImport which is really faster

 ## PURPOSE: Pipeline For read mapping and SNP calling with GATK